-Activities that are not interactive or hands-on tend to veer away from the holistic approach of development in the early years.
+Activities that are not interactive or hands-on tend to veer away from the holistic approach to development in the early years.

 Creating an Environment for Holistic Development

 The parts that make up holistic education do not take place individually.
-It is very important that when creating a realistic holistic environment, as many of the individual aspects are included in activities.
+When creating a realistic holistic environment, it is very important that many of the individual aspects are included in activities.

-Being aware of the five components of holistic development makes it easier for parents to implement the all-round benefits of this concept.
+Being aware of the five components of holistic development makes it easier for parents to implement the all-around benefits of this concept.

 Play and Learn

 The idea of playing and learning may seem contradictory.
-However, this is the way children learn for several years.
+However, this is the way children learn for the first few years.

 The value of play in creating a holistic environment is huge.
 It is through play that children learn so many basic skills.

 Play is an aspect of learning that children enjoy.
 It is non-threatening and the environment surrounding play is engaging.

 Giving children the right play materials and the right environment to play in embraces the principles of holistic development.